-At long last, the epic biography Ted Williams deserves–and that his fans have been waiting for.
+From acclaimed journalist Ben Bradlee Jr. comes the epic biography of Boston Red Sox legend Ted Williams that baseball fans have been waiting for.